mike39608/Coding-Portfolio/README.md

-This repository contains all my relevant project and coursework.
+This repository contains all my relevant projects and coursework.